Thiago-Pena-Silverio/STAR-WARS-WEBSITE/README.md

 # STAR-WARS-WEBSITE

-Static fan website about the Star Wars franchise — built with pure HTML as a university assignment
+Static fan website about the Star Wars franchise, built with pure HTML as a university assignment

-> ⚠️ **Note:** This project was developed for academic purposes and the content (page names and text) is written in **Portuguese**.
+> ⚠️ **Note:** This project was developed for academic purposes and the content (page names and text) is written in Portuguese.

 ---